rtang03/rtang03/README.md

 FULL STACK BLOCKCHAIN ARCHITECT

-- 🔭 I’m currently working on Web3 and Hyperledger projects
+- 🔥 I’m currently working on Web3 and Hyperledger projects
-- 🌱 I’m a fullstack Blockchain architect and developer
+- 🤟 I love games and anime
 - 🏆 I'm a Blockchain patent owner
-- 👯 I’m looking to collaborate on Privacy and Data Protection solution
+- 💰 I’m looking to collaborate on DeFi projects
 - 💬 I'm working with open-source projects

 ✨✨✨ I have good knowledge and hands-on in: